List of The Story of Tracy Beaker characters: Duke Ellington

 He first appeared in the first episode of series 1 and departed in the final episode of series 4, when he went to visit family in the Caribbean.
 After this episode, most of the kids started to think he wasn't coming back, which ended up being true.

 Like many of the staff, he maintains a disliking aura toward Elaine the Pain, having once locked her in the pantry to hide her from an inspector.

+Jenny Edwards

-Jenny EdwardsJenny Ruth Edwards, portrayed by Sharlene Whyte, is the Dumping Ground's head care-worker from series 1 to 2.
+Jenny Ruth Edwards, portrayed by Sharlene Whyte, is the Dumping Ground's head care-worker from series 1 to 2.
 She is strict, but cares for the young people a lot and secretly despises social worker Elaine "The Pain" Boyak.
 Jenny leaves at the end of the second series, for a new job.
 She makes a couple of cameo appearances in later series as a cartoon character.
 Jenny was last mentioned in Tracy Beaker Returns.
 She was replaced by Shelley Appleton in Series 3.